 Now it is time to fix the vulnerabilities.
 As I mentioned earlier, disconnect the Internet before start using it.

-Learn To Fix Web Application Flaws In Real-time using WebGoat
+How To Fix Web Application Flaws In Real-time Using WebGoat

 Open up your web browse and navigate to http://localhost:8080/WebGoat or http://IP-address:8080/WebGoat.
 You will see with the following screen.

 Log in with: webgoat/webgoat.
 This is the administrative login.
 You can also use normal user account: guest/guest.